GempollAI/comfy_ideogram/README.md

 1. Set the API key in environment variables `IDEOGRAM_KEY` before ComfyUI starts or set it on the node.
 2. Use the node as you like
+   * If you want to pick a color instead of inputting a color hex value, use `ColorSelect` node.

 ## LICENSE
 [MIT License](LICENSE)